Alipsa/mdr/README.md

 - **echo**: Output the code before the result is outputted, defaults to FALSE
 - **eval**: Whether to run the code or not, defaults to TRUE
 - **include**: Whether the results of the evaluation should be outputted or not, defaults to TRUE
+- **initialize**: Whether a code block should "start fresh" i.e. with md.clear() automatically or not, defaults to TRUE

 Example:
 ````